CCA-Software-Group/py_template/README.md

 This is a basic template for a Python repository, with the components needed to develop and release an open source software package.
 These include unit tests; type annotations; a documentation site with an API; and continuous integration for tests, code coverage, linting/formatting, type checking, and publishing the docs.

+See the [docs](https://cca-software-group.github.io/py_template/) for a 'Getting Started' guide with steps on how to make your own Python repo using this template and what to do next to build your own package.

-In more depth, the file structure is:
+The file structure of this repo is:
 1) `.github` has two subfolders:
     * `ISSUE_TEMPLATE` has files that are templates users can select from when opening an issue in the repo on GitHub
     * `workflows` implements continuous integration (CI) through GitHub 'actions' that are automatically run according to a chosen trigger.
 These are currently: